a0a912/as3_wed/Linux a3p2 Adding a Firewall 504d40b7970e46a18152f23f726af00c.md

 nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
 nginx: configuration file /etc/nginx/nginx.conf test is successful
 ```
 If all goes well, use postman to test if they work.
-Here is a screenshot of my postman
+You might need to reload ufw and/or reboot your instance one more time to ensure it works.
+Here is a screenshot of my postman demonstrating it.

 ![Untitled](Linux%20a3p2%20Adding%20a%20Firewall%20504d40b7970e46a18152f23f726af00c/Untitled.png)